 Seven schools in Cambridgeshire began School Street schemes in September 2020.
-They were Alconbury Primary, Hartford Junior in Huntingdon, Hatton Park Primary in Longstanton, St Philips C of E Primary in Cambridge, Weatheralls Primary in Soham, Willingham Primary and Wisbech St Mary Academy.
+They were Alconbury C of E Primary, Hartford Junior in Huntingdon, Hatton Park Primary in Longstanton, St Philips C of E Primary in Cambridge, Weatheralls Primary in Soham, Willingham Primary and Wisbech St Mary C of E Academy.

-Since then a further six have joined the scheme: Park Street, St Matthews and The Spinney Primary Schools (all in Cambridge), and Barton C of E Primary School, Fulbourn Primary School and Elm Road Primary School, Wisbech (all outside the city).
+Since then, the county council have helped to implement a further six primary schools: Park Street, St Matthews and The Spinney (all in Cambridge); Barton C of E Primary School, Fulbourn Primary School and Elm Road Primary School, Wisbech (all outside the city).

 Do School Streets work?